Information About Head Lice

-- Intense itching, red marks on the scalp
+- Intense itching and/or red marks on the scalp

 - Tiny oval whitish eggs (nits).
 Nits are tightly attached to the hair and will not flake off like dandruff or hair product.

-To prevent lice, instruct your children not to use anyone else’s combs, brushes, or clothing.
-Lice do not jump from one person to another and are transmitted only by close contact with persons or articles such as hats, brushes, combs, pillows, coats, etc. which contain the lice or nits on them.
+To prevent lice, instruct your children not to share combs, brushes, or clothing.
+Lice do not jump or fly from one person to another.
+They are transmitted only by close contact with persons or articles such as hats, brushes, combs, pillows, coats, etc. which contain the lice or nits on them.

-If you find your child has lice, please inform the office staff at school and request further instructions from the school or your health care provider.
-It is required that you bring your child to the school office to be checked prior to returning to the classroom.
+If you find your child has lice, please inform the office staff at school so that school lice procedures can be followed.
+Bring your child to the school office to be checked prior to returning to the classroom.
 It is also helpful to inform the adults in charge of other children with whom your child has close contact, such as close friends, daycare, sports teams or youth groups.
 Consult your child’s health care provider if you do not have success treating the lice with over-the-counter products.